szaumoor/ZSTweaks/ZSTweaks/README.md

 - Every hit deals 1d3 electrical damage with no save allowed.
 - Increases electrical damage resistance by 40%.

-**Component 1270:** Make Spectral Brand last for 1 turn, instead of 4 rounds
+**Component 1270:** Make Spectral Brand slightly better and make the dancing blade last for 1 turn, instead of 4 rounds

 This makes it useful for far longer, and more like Sword of Mordenkainen.
+Additionally, the Armor Piercing special ability also improves damage by +4, critical hit chances by +10%, and cannot critically miss.

 **Component 1315:** Make Dak'kon's Zerth Blade behave as a +3 weapon